 Lately, I’ve been using google maps to decide where to eat.
 Traditionally, restaurants come and go, and sadly, many places are closed due to the current state of things.
-Bring it up on your phone, and it will show you what is near you.
+Bring it up on your phone, and it will show you what is currently open near wherever you are.
 I predict increased foot traffic from worker bees & tourists in the Loop, and new restaurants will rebound.
 Your best bet, for now, is to check google maps since it should be pretty current & accurate.

 Here are my favorite lunch spots when I’m in the Loop.
 Cafecito, BienMeSabe, and Revival Food Hall.
 Revival Food Hall has the best neighborhood restaurants altogether in one spot.
 So many delicious options to choose from!
 Before everything shut down last year, food halls were a huge, new trend.
 I hope that they will indeed come back.
-Click here for the latest info for the food hall options.
-A new favorite lunch spot is Mojo.
-They offer delicious, healthy breakfast and lunch options and great coffee.
-Again you’ll want to check back often because things are changing by the day.
+Click here for the latest info on the food hall options.
 Here’s my BienMeSabe blog post.

 Want to try a Chicago-style hot dog, pizza (thin & deep-dish), or a beef sandwich?
 Click here to find out where to get some iconic Chicago food staples.
-And here’s my advice regarding the pizza, while deep-dish can be AMAZING take it slow.
+And here’s my advice regarding the pizza: while deep-dish can be AMAZING, take it slow.
 Get a pizza and a big salad to share and a nice glass of wine or local beer.
-Trust me here, you don’t have time for a food coma to slow you down.
-When I have a craving for deep-dish (and I’m a thin crust kinda girl) my go-to is Pizzeria Uno & Due and Lou Malnati’s fresh out of the oven.
+Trust me here: you don’t have time for a food coma to slow you down.
+When I’m craving deep-dish (and I’m a thin-crust girl), my go-to is Pizzeria Uno & Due and Lou Malnati’s fresh out of the oven.

 We have a lot more incredible food besides the Chicago classics.
-If you feel like exploring and checking out some of our 77 Chicago neighborhoods, here are some new & essential restaurants updated with changing COVID guidelines in mind.
+If you feel like exploring and checking out some of our 77 Chicago neighborhoods, here are some updated new & essential restaurants.
 For the record, when I crave Indian food, I go to Devon Avenue in Rogers Park.
 Mexican?
 Pilsen.
 Pho?
 Argyle Street.
 Dumplings?
 Chinatown.
-While there are some excellent restaurants (food halls!) in the Loop, you really should venture out to the neighborhoods for a smorgasbord of delicious options.
-Attention foodies, this just in: Michelin’s Chicago Return Features 10 New Bib Gourmands.
+While there are some excellent restaurants (food halls!) in the Loop, you should venture out to the neighborhoods for various delicious options.
+Attention foodies, this just in: Michelin’s Chicago Bib Gourmands.
+What is a Michelin Bib Gourmand, you ask?
+It is quality food for good value.
 Didn’t I mention that we have way more than pizza, hot dogs & beef sandwiches?

 what to pack/wear